pidgeon-pete/openfirex/core-rules.md

 ### Advance

-A unit may not take this action if it has 2 suppression tokens on it.

 An Advance action allows the unit to move up to its Movement Rate following the rules for moving units.

-A unit taking this action cannot enter the assault range of an enemy unit.

-A unit that has 1 suppression token on it has its Movement Rate reduced by 2 for this action.
+A unit that has suppression tokens on it has its Movement Rate reduced by 2 for each token for this action.

-If this unit is already within the Assault Range of an enemy unit it may take this action freely if it does not leave that unit's Assault Range.

-If this unit wishes to move out of the Assault Range of an enemy unit that unit may make a free Attack action against this unit.
-The Attack action is worked out before the unit is moved.
+If a unit is within the **Assault Range** of an enemy unit and wishes to move out of it then the enemy unit gets to make a free **Attack Action** before the unit is moved.

 ### Rush

-A unit may not take this action if it has any suppression tokens on it.

-A unit may not take this action if it is within the assault range of any enemy units.

 The unit moves following the normal rules for moving a unit but has its Movement Rate reduced by 2 for this action.

-A unit taking this action cannot enter the assault range of an enemy unit.

-### Assault

-A unit may not take this action if it has any suppression tokens on it.
+A unit that has suppression tokens on it has its Movement Rate reduced by 2 for each token for this action.

-A unit taking an assault action is closing with an enemy unit, to engage it with close quarters weapons.

-A unit making an assault action may move up to its Movement Rate plus 3, but must move into the engagement range of an enemy unit.
-If this is not possible the player must choose a different action to perform.

-A unit taking this action may not move out of the assault range of an enemy unit if it is already within the assault range of that enemy unit at the start of the action.
+If a unit is within the **Assault Range** of an enemy unit and wishes to move out of it then the enemy unit gets to make a free **Attack Action** before the unit is moved.

 ### Attack

-A unit may not take this action if it has 2 suppression tokens on it.

 A unit that wishes to attack an enemy unit must follow the attack procedure outlined below: